WHERE TO EAT VEGAN IN BARCELONA

 Don’t be mistaken by the name: it’s not a cat-themed place.
 The bar is named after the daughter of the owner.
 Open in 2009 when eating vegan in Barcelona sounded like coming from Mars, Cat Bar is owned by Brits, so don’t expect to find here Spanish food.

 This place is a sort of dark / almost punk burger place offering craft beers.
-The food is great, anyway, and an option to consider when you are visiting the Picasso Museum or el Born District.
-For more vegan burgers, you can instead head to Gopal, 10 minutes walk from Cat Bar, right off La Rambla.
+The food is great, anyway, and an option to consider when you are visiting the Picasso Museum, the Cathedral, the Gothic Quarter, el Born District or Port Vell.

-You’ll find vegan versions of the most typical tapas: croquettes, calamari, shrimp, patatas bravas… Of course, they have a long list of so-called sangrias, but they sound more like wine cocktails, so I’d rather go for their organic wine instead.
+You’ll find vegan versions of the most typical tapas: croquettes, calamari, shrimp, patatas bravas… They also serve beautiful plant-based brunches.
+And of course, they have a long list of so-called sangrias, but they sound more like wine cocktails, so I’d rather go for their organic wine instead.
+They are located in the Born district (moved here from their original location in Barceloneta).

 If you are exploring the Born district and don’t fancy the punk style of CatBar, there’s a new option for you.
 BJFB offers a modern young atmosphere and it’s all about… junk food, of course.
 But vegan: soy, gluten and other vegetable proteins come to the rescue to create vegan version of calamari rings, sashimi, cheese, chicken wings, shrimp and burgers.